lbke/ssr-theory/readme.md

 - build-time server rendering, also known as static rendering, or static site generation (SSG).
 This is when you render the pages of your website when you publish it, once for all.
 - request-time server rendering, also known as just server-side rendering (SSR).
 This is when you render the page every time someone request it.

 The common point is that both renders on the server instead of the user's computer.
-The difference rely on when the render happens.
+The difference relies on when the render happens.

 ### Page, template and props